And we open on… Oh God. This looks like it’s going to be a bad one.

 Now we get to the meat of the issue.
 After oo-ing and aa-ing at people with disabilities, Nimoy wonders aloud whether we can all do these things.

 The next bit is a claim that epileptics can be trained to not have seizures.
 I’ll look it up later.
 Dr Barry Sturmon talks about this at length.
-If he’s right, it’s interesting but again I think we’re supposed to be wondering how to help ourselves rather than help people with epilepsy.
+If he’s right, it’s interesting but again I think we’re supposed to be wondering how to help the able, rather than how it helps people with epilepsy.

 We move back onto the therapy for children with brain damage.
 This bit is less awful looking than the sensational footage at the beginning.
 Again, the therapist working with the little girl is a woman.
 Interesting.
 As soon as children get involved, women are allowed to be scientists, I guess.